qiushiyan/old-website/public/fpp/ch7.md

 where $k$ is the number of predictors and $r_t$ the i-th internally studentized residuals $r_t = \frac{e_t}{\hat{\sigma}\sqrt{1-h_{tt}}}$

+Finding influential observations in practice is not covered in the book.
 So I followed instructions from another book: *An R Companion to Applied Regression, 3rd* [@fox2018r].
-Unfortunately the code is basically base-R style, so I have to refit the model with `lm()` again.

 ```r
 us_change_lm <- lm(Consumption ~ Income + Production + Savings + Unemployment,
                     data = us_change)
 ```

 ```r